kwyxz/steamdeck/README.md

 The included Flatpak was giving me trouble (just the opposite of Yuzu...) so I added a script to download the latest AppImage.
 The AppImage is the only binary that is supported by the author, nonetheless.
 So to install Duckstation and / or keep it updated, run the `./install-duckstation.sh` script in `/home/deck/duckstation`.

+I updated the settings to add a 6x scaling + box downsampling which gives video a very, very nice and smooth effect, especially coupled with the CRT lottes2 shader.
+If you don't like it, feel free to disable all that.

 ### PCSX2

 The AppImage gets updated more regularly than the Flatpak : a good reason to use it.
 Same as Duckstation, a script is included to download and install it.
 To install PCSX2 and / or keep it updated, run the `./install-pcsx2.sh` script in `/home/deck/pcsx2`.